-If you're renovating a home, give careful consideration to the windows, which contribute more to the look of an old house than any other single feature.
+Carefully maintaining and restoring timber windows will contribute more to the look of an old house than any other single feature.
 The proportions and features of timber windows help to define different architectural styles, while the details of their construction show off the craftsmanship of those who made them.
-So if you've chosen windows for a period home or had new timber-framed windows made, here's how to maintain them.
+So if your period home has timber frame windows, or you've had new timber-framed windows made, here's how to maintain them.

 What to consider when maintaining period windows?